ethz-msrl/Workspace_eMNS/README.md

 This repository is composed of Jupyter notebooks to determine and analyse the workspace of electromagnetic navigation systems.

-### Computation of available magnetic as convex polyhedra
+### Computation of available magnetic field as convex polyhedra

 ![CardioMag eMNS - Available magnetic field](media/available_field_anim.gif)